killuaDev/irishGuide/LaarChanuuntIntroToPronunciation.md

 		+ This sound is similar to the English sound 'f', except it's made with the lips alone, which are rounded and pushed forward, and the back of the tongue is raised slightly.
 	+ /fʹ/
 		+ as in *[fill](http://fuaimeanna.ie/sounds/fill_i3_s3.mp3){:target="_blank"}* (return)
-		+  This sound is similar to the English sound 'v', except it's made with the lips alone, which are flattened and the middle of the tongue is raised slightly.
+		+  This sound is similar to the English sound 'f', except it's made with the lips alone, which are flattened and the middle of the tongue is raised slightly.
 + 2.
 	+ /d/
 		+ as in *[dó](http://fuaimeanna.ie/sounds/doo_i2_s2.mp3){:target="_blank"}* (to him)